Controllers in ASP.NET Core MVC Application

 The Controllers in ASP.NET Core MVC application are the classes having a set of public methods.
 These public methods are called as actions (action methods).
 These action methods are the methods of a Controller which is actually going to handle the incoming HTTP Requests.

-The Controllers in MVC application logically group similar type of actions together.
-This aggregation of actions or grouping similar type of action together allows us to define sets of rules such as caching, routing, and authorization which is going to be applied collectively.
+The Controllers in MVC application logically group similar types of actions together.
+This aggregation of actions or grouping similar types of action together allows us to define sets of rules such as caching, routing, and authorization which is going to be applied collectively.

 By convention, the controller classes in ASP.NET Core MVC application should reside in the project’s root-level Controllers folder and inherits from the Microsoft.AspNetCore.Mvc.Controller base class.

 We can consider a class as a Controller when at least one of the following conditions is true.

 - The class name is suffixed with the word “Controller” or if the class inherits from a class whose name is suffixed with the word “Controller”

 - The class is decorated with the [Controller] attribute.